JosephOHagan/Publications/README.md

 ### To Appear

 D. Englmeier, J. O’Hagan, M. Zhang, F. Alt, A. Butz, T. Höllerer, and J. Williamson.
-Tangiblesphere – interaction techniques for physical and virtual spherical displays.
+TangibleSphere – interaction techniques for physical and virtual spherical displays.
 In Proceedings of the 11th nordic conference on human-computer interaction (NordiCHI ’20), ACM, New York, NY, USA, 2020.